 - Occupations that keep you on your feet.
 Factory workers, teachers and others who spend most of their work hours walking or standing on hard surfaces can damage their plantar fascia.

-Although there is a lot of disagreement among researchers and clinicians a like it is clear that plantar fasciitis is an overuse mechanical injury to the foot.
-It is important to ascertain why there is a mechanical overuse issue and this can occur due to faulty biomechanical abnormalities anywhere from the big toe, ankle, knee, hip and even up to the thoracix spine.
+Although there is a lot of disagreement among researchers and clinicians alike, it is clear that plantar fasciitis is a mechanical injury which stems from overuse of the foot.
+It is important to ascertain exactly why there is a mechanical overuse issue.
+It is also significant to be aware that this can occur due to biomechanical abnormalities, anywhere from the big toe, ankle, knee, hip, and even up to the spine.

-A common clinical finding although not always the case is in individuals who overpronate where their feet roll in or flatten too much this can put strain on the tissue in the foot and cause the pain associated with plantar fasciitis.
-Individuals with high arch foot are also at risk due to the instability present when weight bearing.
+A common clinical finding, although not always the case, is in individuals who overpronate i.e. where their feet roll in or flatten too much.
+This can put a strain on the tissue in the foot and cause pain associated with plantar fasciitis.
+Individuals with the high arch foot are also at risk due to the instability present when weight bearing.

 If you would like to hear more about how we treat Plantar Fasciitis or, indeed, any other conditions that we treat at the Sussex Foot Centre, then please don’t hesitate to get in touch!